sharayu134/Notes/Machine Lerning/Linear Regression/Actual Implementation Gradient Descent iterative optimisation.md

 * Do N iterations of following
 *   predict the values using set up weight and bias
 *   calculate dw (derivative of weight) and db (deriative of bias)
-*   reassign weight and bias using dw and db
+*   re-assign weight and bias using dw and db
-*

 * predict()
 * simply predict using the weight and bias from fit
 *  calculate loss (how far predicted value is from actual remember this is supervised we have labelled data)

-Anyways watch the video again
+Anyways watch the video again if you dont get it

 import numpy as np